seanbrar/pi-tools/network-boot/README.md

 The script will:
 1. Set up SSH authentication with GitHub
-2. Clone your private repository
+2. Clone your private repository to `/opt/network-boot/repo`
-3. Run the Ansible playbook to complete the setup
+3. Run the Ansible playbook to:
+   - Install required packages
+   - Configure network settings
+   - Set up NFS and Docker services
+   - Configure the network boot environment

 ## Note

-Ensure you have at least 10GB of free disk space and that the required ports (2049, 67, 69, 111) are available before running the script.
+- Ensure you have at least 10GB of free disk space
+- The script can be safely re-run if needed
+- All configurations will be stored in `/opt/network-boot`